 Organize by Use

 Part of the difficulty of organizing a garage is that it's expected to do so many things—hold lawn and garden equipment, keep shoes and boots organized, store seasonal items...the list goes on and on.
-If this shelf system looks familiar, its probably because you've seen it used indoors or in closets—but it's actually a garage MVP, as well.
-Large shelves for shoes mingle with hooks for bike helmets and clusters of cubbies for cleaning supplies, weed killer, and more.
+If this shelf system looks familiar, it's probably because you've seen it used indoors or in closets—but it's actually a garage MVP, as well.
+Large shelves for shoes mingle with hooks for bike helmets and clusters of cubbies for cleaning supplies, weed killers, and more.
 But the best part is that it holds those essentials that are easy to forget—reusable water bottles, rain boots, and folding chairs.
-It's basically a landing pad (or launch pad, depending whether you're coming or going) for your home, before you even step inside.
+It's basically a landing pad (or launchpad, depending on whether you're coming or going) for your home before you even step inside.

 Make Room for Hobbies

 Do a double-take: Yep, this space is a garage.
 Tricked out with a workspace and an impressive display case for the homeowner's collection of guitars, it feels more like a cool-kid clubhouse than a place to park dirty bikes and lawnmowers.
 Bright overhead lights help the space feel crisp and clean, while the glass-front cabinets protect these impressive axes from the elements.